hothroot/herd/src/content/call_to_action.md

 **SPEAK UP.
-NOW.** At this pivotal junction in our nation’s history, we need all Americans of conscience to raise their voices against the rise of authoritarianism.
+NOW.** Americans of conscience need to raise their voices against the rise of authoritarianism.
 Herd on the Hill volunteers carry your messages straight to your Congresspersons’ offices.
-To paraphrase Benjamin Franklin, we can have a republic if we can keep it!